mbst/puppet-sandbox/README.md

 ----------------------

-To start developing a new Puppet module, just create the standard module structure under `modules/` in your puppet-sandbox Git working directory (an example "helloworld" module should exist there already).
+To start developing a new Puppet module, just create the standard module structure under `modules/` in your Puppet configuration.
 This directory is automatically in the Puppet master server's _modulepath_, and any changes will be picked up immediately.